-Boston College sends Syracuse to fifth-straight loss, 16-13
+Boston College sends Syracuse to fifth straight loss, 16-13

 THE TAKEAWAY

-Boston College: After taking Clemson down to the wire, the Eagles struggled mightily against an out-manned Syracuse team, not a great sign heading next week’s matchup against Notre Dame.
+Boston College: After taking Clemson down to the wire a week earlier, the Eagles struggled mightily against an out-manned Syracuse team, not a great sign heading next week’s matchup against Notre Dame.

-Syracuse: The Orange hung tough against the Eagles and may have found their quarterback of the future in JaCobian Morgan, who showed great poise, a good touch and an ability to extend plays.
+Syracuse: The Orange hung tough against the Eagles and may have found their quarterback of the future in Morgan, who showed great poise, a good touch and an ability to extend plays.

+“He did OK,” Babers said.
+“We need to all play better to make it easier on him.”

 UP NEXT